samsface/godot-native-example/README.md

 - You DO NOT need to copy the build files into the Godot project.
 CMake does this for you.
 - You DO NOT need to restart Godot every time you rebuild.
 Godot will reload the plugin.
+- On Windows, you need to stop debugging in Godot to rebuild, else you'll get a permission denied error installing the dll.

 ## Using the CI: